A-H-Nguyen/.dotfiles/README.md

  - I can never remember the right number of W's for `swww` so I rely on fish autocomplete lol
  - `wayclip` is probably uneccessary?
 I only tried it for integrating nvim yank into my clipboard.
 Didn't work.
 Hate it.
  - The archinstall script also installs `uwsm`.
 I don't think it's necessary (maybe I'll eat my words some day).
+ - Is there an advantage to using the AUR versions of hyprland, hyprlock, etc.?

 ### Git config